 goTravel Technical Introduction

 goTravel is a United Nations-owned software solution derived from the Travel Information Portal (TRIP), developed by The Netherlands.
-The UN received full ownership of the TRIP solution at the margins of the High-Level Segment of the 73rd Session of the UN General Assembly and intends to further develop and deploy it to Member States also offering ongoing support and support the enhancement of their capacity to use API/PNR data to detect and counter terrorists and serious criminals and their travel movements in compliance with Security Council resolutions 2178 and 2396.
+The UN received full ownership of the TRIP solution at the margins of the High-Level Segment of the 73rd Session of the UN General Assembly and intends to further develop and deploy it to Member States also offering ongoing support while supporting the enhancement of their capacity to use API/PNR data to detect terrorists and serious criminals and their travel movements in compliance with Security Council resolutions 2178, 2396 and 2482.

-The United Nations Security Council resolutions 2178 & 2396 requires Member States to:
+The United Nations Security Council resolutions 2178, 2396 and 2482 requires Member States to:

-- Receive and analyze advance passenger information (API)
+- Receive and analyse advance passenger information (API)

-- Receive and analyze passenger name records (PNR)
+- Develop capabilities to receive and analyse passenger name records (PNR)

 - Make full use of relevant watchlists

 - Share information about FTF and terrorists using commercial air transports within their jurisdiction and across jurisdictions